 Gathering feedback is an important part of deciding whether your conference can be considered a success or not.
 Generally speaking, you’ll want to wait until the conference is over but before your guests have left to gather feedback (though sometimes it might be worth it to gather some after particularly key sessions, while the information is still clear in the minds of your participants).

-Feedback can be as in depth as a full survey emailed to participants or as simple as pushing a smiley or frowney face on an iPad on their way out the door, so it will be up to you to plan how much detail you’re looking to get.
+Feedback can be as in-depth as a full survey emailed to participants or as simple as pushing a smiley or frowny face on an iPad on their way out the door, so it will be up to you to plan how much detail you’re looking to get.
 A good place to start would be with at least the following:

 It is also important to get feedback from your team, not just the participants.
 The opinion of the people that formed the backbone of your conference matters a great deal, especially since they often observe things you miss and will have good ideas for the future in case you work with them again.

-It is worth it to dedicate another few people just for this step, having them organise large scale communications, working further with the “champions” that we discussed earlier, and to generally keep the discussion moving forward and not dying out.
+It is worth it to dedicate another few people just for this step, having them organise large-scale communications, working further with the “champions” that we discussed earlier, and generally keep the discussion moving forward and not dying out.

-A good way to manage this part of the process is to have an opt in option in the feedback survey that will allow people to register to hear news about future events on certain categories.
+A good way to manage this part of the process is to have an opt-in option in the feedback survey that will allow people to register to hear news about future events in certain categories.
 If you are planning another event then starting to build your database early is often worth its weight in gold down the line.